TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 <img src="images/lilygo_t-display_pinout.png" width="100%" height="100%" />

-It comes with *two programmable push buttons*, a *JST 1.25mm connector* for a *LiIon battery* (that can be charged using its *USB-C power supply*), and a built-in voltage monitor.
+It comes with *two programmable push buttons*, a *JST 1.25mm connector* for a *LiIon battery* on the backside (that can be charged using its *USB-C power supply*), and a built-in voltage monitor.

 There are 8 freely usable digital and analog *GPIOs*, 4 digital and analog **input-only** *GPIOs*, two strapping pin *GPIOs*, and two *I2C GPIOs*.
 At a maximum, you can use *16 GPIOs*.

 ### No Built-In LED
 The board does have a *blue LED* on the backside, however it is tied to the charger electronics and cannot be programmed.

-So there is *no programmable LED* on this board - which is unfortunate: such LEDs can be useful for debugging, and testing the board with a simple *blink* sketch is not possible.
+So there is *no programmable LED* on this board.
+Testing the board with a simple *blink* sketch is not possible.